michaeldoody/whisker_control/README.md

 #### Calibration Instructions
 1. Plug in the power adapter connected to the Tic.
 Open the Tic GUI.
 In the "Set Target" box, select the "Set velocity" radio button and the "Return slider to zero when it is released" checkmark button.
 Click the green Resume button at the bottom of the GUI to energize the motor.
 Use the slider to move the actuator to its greatest position before reaching the end of the track.
 You can view the current motor position in the "Operation" box.
 2. Cut a length of 3D printing filament ~500 mm long.
 PolyMax<sup>TM</sup> PC was used for this project (1.75 mm diameter, 113&deg;C glass transition temperature).
 Feed the filament through the front of the oven so that one end of the filament is exposed at either end of the oven.
 Clip one end of the filament to the metal binder clip.
 Allow ~4 cm between between the oven exit and the binder clip.
-Secure the other end with a vice that is attached to the table.
+Secure the other end with a vise that is attached to the table.
 3. Cut a generous portion of aluminum foil in two.
 Fold both in half six times, and lay one on each side of the exposed filament.
 Rest the calibration slide on the filament and two aluminum foil pieces so that the "1 DIV = 0.01mm" reticle is centered on the filament, shown below.
 Turn on the LED ring lamp.

 ![Camera Calibration Setup](media/cam_cal_setup.jpg)